angelstreet/virtualpytest/docs/dev/NAVIGATION_METRICS_IMPLEMENTATION.md

 ## Overview

 This document describes the implementation of the navigation metrics system in VirtualPyTest.
-The metrics system provides performance tracking for navigation nodes and edges, including execution statistics, success rates, and timing information.
+The metrics system provides performance tracking for navigation nodes and edges, including execution statistics, success rates, and timing information. **The system supports hierarchical metrics** across nested trees (up to 5 levels deep) for comprehensive confidence tracking.

 ## Architecture